evanmpollack/ps-and-qs/README.md

 ### Overview
-Efficient, zero-dependency library that allows you to create and use a PromisePool and WeightedPromisePool to limit and throttle concurrency when executing a series of asynchronous tasks.
+Efficient, zero-dependency library that allows you to create and use a PromisePool and WeightedPromisePool to limit promise concurrency when executing a series of asynchronous tasks.
+Useful for managing requests to downstream services.

 ### Details
-- PromisePool uses a standard queue that is backed by a singly linked list under the hood.
+- PromisePool uses a standard queue that is backed by a singly linked list.
 - WeightedPromisePool uses a priority queue that is backed by a max heap.
 - Event-driven pool execution process, no polling.